Taking time out

 At some point during your medical career you may want to take time away from medicine or from a formal medical training programme.

-The majority of trainees taking time out of programme do so in the period between entering higher specialty training and gaining a Certificate of Completion of Training (CCT).
+In recent years over half of doctors completing foundation training do not go straight on to specialty training.
+Another popular time to take time out of training is in the period between entering higher specialty training and gaining a Certificate of Completion of Training (CCT).

 Reasons are varied but can include: